beajoynes/netbox-evaluation/plugins/topology-plugin.md

 * Saved filters disappear with database restore
 * Want to add more data to understand/ explore better
 * Plugin backups
+* How to save views?
+Will it stay set once it is originally set ?
+* Create topology then save and add as file to site (e.t.c)?
+Or can it auto link to topology views page